pansap99/gitGuide/README.md

 ## When to use ```git reset``` and when ```git revert``` (important)

 We can use both of them to undo changes but when we are colaborating with other people we have to be vary carefull.
-If you want to reverse some commits that other people **already have on their local maxhines you should use revert!!**.
+If you want to reverse some commits that other people **already have on their local machines you should use revert!!**.
-On the other hand, if you want to recerse commits that you haven't shared with other, you can use reset or use revert its up to you.
+On the other hand, if you want to reverse commits that you haven't shared with others, you can use reset or use revert its up to you.

 # Github

 Github is a hosting platform for git repositories.
 We put our local git repos in the cloud.
-This way we can colaborate with other people.
-We can have access anywhere as long as we have internet.
-By now you have a good understading where git and github differ. git is a version control softqwre running locally on yout machine whereas Github is a service that hosts git repositories in the cloud and making easier to colaborater with people.
+This way we can collaborate with other people.
+We can have access from anywhere as long as we have internet.
+By now you have a good understanding where git and github differ. git is a version control software running locally on yout machine whereas Github is a service that hosts git repositories in the cloud and making easier to collaborate with people.

 # Cloning Github repositories

-Basically downloads a remote github repository to your local machine. **Make sure you are not inside a local git repository when you are cloning a new repo from a url.**
+Cloning basically means "download a remote github repository to your local machine".

+:warning: WARNING :warning: **Make sure you are not inside a local git repository when you are cloning a new repo from a url.**

 ```
 git clone <url>